Self-transforming brain: Background: Brain-evolution link

 The experience of happiness and well-being is a universal pursuit, but often a struggle to achieve.
 One explanation for this is that happiness is not the brain's default and normal state of mind, whereas the Evolutionary psychologists claim that suffering is.
 Suffering in the form of everyday stress, hurt, anger, loneliness, worry and disappointment experienced by the layperson is thought to be the side effect of strategies that helped human ancestors survive and pass on their genes throughout evolution.
 In this manner, the neural networks in the human brain have evolved to create pain and suffering when the evolutionary instincts cannot keep up with the outside world.
 This happens, for example, when the brain attempts to separate the body and the self from a world where everything is connected.
 Consequently, the weaknesses of an individual's body become personal weaknesses, and the individual suffers as a result of negative self-image, illness and aging.
 Another survival strategy embedded in the neural networks of the brain is the tendency to approach pleasure and avoid pain, which is why humans suffer when they experience mental states with a negative feeling tone.

 Bias

 Due to the strong impact of evolution on the human brain, what the modern man is left with is a negativity bias, which colours the manner in which humans perceive and interpret events within the environment.
-This bias is the reason for why the mind in particular, scans for, remembers and reacts to unpleasant experiences and why emotions such as worry, anxiety and fear of anticipated negative outcomes often follows.
+This bias is the reason why the mind in particular, scans for, remembers and reacts to unpleasant experiences and why emotions such as worry, anxiety and fear of anticipated negative outcomes often follow.
 However, the negativity bias does not correspond with reality, as humans are most often not in danger.
 Even so, the brain simulates worst-case scenarios and creates additional worry and fear over events that most likely never will occur.
 Consequently, this process strengthens these neural structures and humans suffer even more.